In the music industry, your first impression matters; and you’ve got one shot to make it.

-However, simply submitting your music to record labels is no longer the best way to be discovered by labels, and here’s why…
+However, this approach is no longer the best way to be discovered by labels, and here’s why…

 Why You Should Stop Submitting to Record Labels

-Thanks to modern technology and social media, most labels have their own in-house search and discovery team constantly scouring platforms like Spotify, TikTok, Instagram, and Youtube for stand-out performers.
+Thanks to modern technology and social media, labels have their own in-house search and discovery team constantly scouring platforms like Spotify, TikTok, Instagram, Youtube, etc. for stand-out performers.

 Most record label’s today only end up signing about 5 – 40 artists a year.

 They receive dozens of submissions from artists every day, whether talented or not, they rarely have the time to sort through the masses.